 We still wish all a Merry Christmas, and to all a safe night.

-Notes written in a journal after the fall
+Notes written in my journal by family, verbatim, after the floor fell in

 “We were just about to eat supper.
 Lester said a prayer and we started to sit down around the table when we heard a loud bang – floor began to sink and furniture sliding.
 Connie called insurance company, expecting them in for estimate.”
 Mom Olsen